adriaFreixasWb/git-calisthenics/README.md

 *Click Code makes sure you are on the Https tab and copy to clipboard*
 ![alt text](./docs/03-Get_repositories_url.png "Get repository url")

-Now open up a command prompt on your computer, navigate to your favorite folder for storing source code and clone your repository.
-Your git clone command is tipicaly as follows
+Now open up a command prompt on your computer, navigate to your favourite folder for storing source code and clone your repository.
+Your git clone command is typically as follows

 ```